gucl-bachelor-project/business-logic/README.md

 and [Logging](https://github.com/gucl-bachelor-project/logging-app) subsystems, while running it locally on your machine, as external Docker network references is set up to the other setups.

+## Developing Locally

+Execute the following command in this directory to build, setup, and start the application: `make dev`.
+[Nodemon](https://github.com/remy/nodemon), that is enabled by default, automatically restarts the application when file changes in the directory are detected.
+Thus, there is no need to rerun the `make dev` command whenever changes are made to application code.

 ## Build and Publish Artifacts

 Execute the following commands in this directory to build and publish the artifacts for production use: